-If you think all-inclusive resorts are cheesy, rest assured that’s outdated thinking.
-Travel & Leisure reports all-inclusive resort operators have upped their game, with gourmet restaurant offerings and quality activities.
-As for the conga lines by the pool — they’re good as gone.
+If you think all-inclusive resorts are cheesy, rest assured that these vacation destinations have upped their game.
+Travel + Leisure reports that many all-inclusive resorts now offer gourmet cuisine and quality activities.
+As for the conga lines by the pool — they're good as gone.

 Hit the Open Water

-Like all-inclusive resorts, most cruises offer everything from food to entertainment and activities for one, often low, price, said Aubrey Manzo Dunn, a spokesperson for Cruise Critic.
+Like all-inclusive resorts, most cruises offer everything from food to entertainment and activities, all for one (often-low) price, said Aubrey Manzo Dunn, a public relations manager and travel expert.
 She said people are often surprised at how inexpensive cruise vacation packages to desirable locations can be.
-For example, she said, she’s seen ocean-view cabins with a balcony on a seven-day Eastern Caribbean cruise for under $140 per person per day.
+For example, she's seen ocean-view cabins with a balcony on a seven-day Eastern Caribbean cruise for under $140 per person, per day.

-Or, maybe you want to play millionaire on your vacation.
+Or maybe you want to play millionaire on your vacation.
 For a bit more money, you could get the ultimate VIP treatment and book a private yacht.
-It’s a less expensive option than you might think, said Brooke Rao of YACHTICO.com, which lists 16,000 yachts in locations worldwide.
+It's a less expensive option than you might think, said Brooke Rao of YACHTICO, which lists 16,000 yachts in locations worldwide.
 Rao said there are plenty of choices for $5,000 a week or less.

-“A vacation on a yacht may conjure up images of billionaires and celebrities, but it’s not just for the rich and famous,” she said.
+"A vacation on a yacht might conjure up images of billionaires and celebrities, but it's not just for the rich and famous," she said.

 Join Loyalty Programs

-Yes, you might get a few extra emails every month, but loyalty programs at airlines and hotel chains are a great way to get VIP status for virtually nothing, said Choi.
+Yes, you might get a few extra emails every month, but signing up for loyalty programs at airlines and hotel chains is a great way to get VIP status for virtually nothing, said Choi.

-“Hotel and airline loyalty programs offer some great additional perks such as late checkout or advanced boarding,” he said.
-You’ll also be the first one to receive any available upgrades.
-“Also, instead of waiting until you have enough points for a free room or flight, use them on upgrades or lounge passes since the redemption requirements are usually much lower.”
+"Hotel and airline loyalty programs offer some great additional perks, such as late checkout or advanced boarding," he said.
+And you'll be the first one to receive any available upgrades.
+"Also, instead of waiting until you have enough points for a free room or flight, use them on upgrades or lounge passes since the redemption requirements are usually much lower."

 Pick Up a Travel Credit Card

-Credit card issuers are in a constant battle to gain you as a customer.
-You can use that to your advantage by signing up for a credit card that gives you a generous bonus, said Choi.
+Credit card issuers are in constant competition to gain you as a customer.
+You can use that to your advantage — and score some VIP travel experiences — by signing up for a credit card with rewards, said Choi.

-“Just be sure to pay all your balances in full and on time as no reward is worth going into debt for,” added Choi.
+"Just be sure to pay all your balances in full and on time, as no reward is worth going into debt for," said Choi.